pagrus/bb-data-eng-coding/README.md

 This solution requires python 3 and the pandas, numpy, sqlite3, json, and datetime modules.
 It was written and tested on Ubuntu Mate Linux 18.04 and bash but I imagine pretty much any shell would work just as well.

-1. Copy the files or clone the GitHub repo
+1. Copy the files or clone the repo
 2. Copy or move morse.csv into the data directory
 3. Run `python3 bb_data_eng_challenge.py` to create and populate the database
 4. Run `sqlite3 sales.db < query1.sql > query1.csv` This one takes a minute to execute